Someone is having a problem with a cone 6 glaze going glossy and crystallizing, this article rationalizes the problem in terms of chemistry

 A friend suggested I try Neph Sy in place of the feldspar and/or replacing the Zinc Oxide with tin oxide.
 I can't tell where to look in the program or website to tell if either of these or both would help or if I need to do something else.
 Can you direct me to the right place?
 Thanks for you help.

-If you put this recipe into INSIGHT and then open a typical cone 6 target formula beside it you will see that the zinc is more than double the recommended maximum.
-If you research ZnO using the Info button in the oxides dialog of INSIGHT you will see that it causes crystallization and is of course a strong flux.
+If you put this recipe into your account at insight-live.com and then open a typical cone 6 target formula beside it you will see that the zinc is more than double the recommended maximum.
+If you research ZnO (by clicking its oxide name) you will see that it causes crystallization and is of course a strong flux.